-- In 2010, 1,000 bitcoins could only buy you a single pizza, that’s how low the currency’s value was at that time.
+- In 2010, 1,000 bitcoins could only buy you a single pizza.
+That’s how low the currency’s value was at that time.

 - In 2009, Norwegian graduate student Kristoffer Koch bought 5,000 bitcoins for approximately $27 US dollars.
-By 2013, that initial $27 investment had grown in value to approximately $886,000, a return of 3,281,500% in only four years.
+By 2013, that initial $27 investment had grown in value to approximately $886,000.
+That’s a return of 3,281,500% in only four years.

 - If you bought $1,000 worth of Bitcoin in 2010, they would be worth approximately $35 million dollars today.

-Click on the video below to learn more.
+Watch the video to learn more.

-If you have any further questions about how to handle Bitcoin transactions for your business or questions related to your business’ tax, bookkeeping, or asset protection needs, then schedule a FREE Strategy Session with one of our expert Advisors.
+If you have any further questions about how to handle Bitcoin transactions for your business or questions related to your business’ tax, bookkeeping, or asset protection needs, schedule a FREE Strategy Session with one of our expert Advisors.
 Click here to schedule your session today.